freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

 circumstances:

 - If the user's departure was not amicable
-- If the user is still holding on to any *Secure Viewing Station* USB drive or backup
+- If the user is still holding on to any *Secure Viewing Station* USB flash drive or backup
-- If you have any other reason to believe the *Submission Private Key* or the entire *Secure Viewing Station* USB may have been copied or compromised.
+- If you have any other reason to believe the *Submission Private Key* or the entire *Secure Viewing Station* USB flash drive may have been copied or compromised.

 You should still keep the old key on the *Secure Viewing Station*, or else you will not be able to decrypt submissions that were sent to you while that key